wildremote/wildremote.github.io/_pages/team.md

 ![Workflow]({{site.baseurl}}/images/aaron.jpg)
 *Aaron David Mendonca*

-Aaron is an architect, engineer, and ecologist who loves leveraging specialized knowledge workers and skilled tradesmen as vehicles for environmental and social transformation.
-He holds a Bachelor's in Architecture and Civil Engineering from IIT Kharagpur, where he was awarded the Institute Silver Medal, and a Master's in Energy & Environments from the Harvard Graduate School of Design, where he was a Lodha Fellow.
+Aaron loves leveraging confluences of specialized knowledge workers and skilled craftsmen to creatively and pragmatically reckon with complex infrastructural challenges.
+He holds a Bachelor's in Architecture and Civil Engineering from IIT Kharagpur, and a Master's in Energy & Environments from the Harvard Graduate School of Design, where he was a Lodha Fellow.

-Aaron enjoys working across multiple scales of design ranging from material science to buildings, critical infrastructure, and ecosystems.
-He is experienced in leading project and product teams across a variety of sectors ranging from hospitality to healthcare, transportation, commercial, industrial, manufacturing, and energy systems.

-Aaron has worked at boutique firms such as the surviving associates of Geoffery Bawa and Corinthian Consortium, as well as high-growth startups such as WeWork, where he was the Head of Business Development for the Global Construction Innovation group.
-Aaron currently co-leads Innovation and Corporate Development for Burns & McDonnell, a 125-year-old family of companies, that has been working relentlessly, since 1898, to make cities and communities thrive.
+Aaron enjoys working across multiple scales of design and business ranging from the molecular to the territorial.
+He has worked at boutique firms such as the surviving associates of Geoffery Bawa and Corinthian Consortium, as well as high-growth startups such as WeWork, where he was the Head of Business Development for the Global Construction Innovation group.
+Aaron currently co-leads Innovation and Corporate Development for Burns & McDonnell, a 125-year-old family of companies focused on delivering infrastructure that makes cities and communities thrive.

 ### Ali Elnaamani
 ![Workflow]({{site.baseurl}}/images/ali.jpg)